aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsm-to-xlsx/_index.md

 ---
 title: Java XLSM to XLSX - XLSM to XLSX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSM to XLSX in Java.
-Java Convert XLSM to XLSX saveformat.
-Java XLSM to XLSX format.
-Save XLSM to XLSX Java.
+Convert XLSM to XLSX quickly and easily with Aspose.Cells.
+Java XLSM to XLSX.
+Java Save XLSM to XLSX.
+Save XLSM as XLSX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSM to XLSX in Java., Java XLSM to XLSX saveformat., XLSM to XLSX Java., Java Convert XLSM to XLSX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSM to XLSX in Java., Save XLSM to XLSX using Java., Java XLSM to XLSX saveformat., XLSM to XLSX Converter., Java Save XLSM as XLSX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}